sjtalkar/milestone2_waterwells_deepnote/doc/etl/drop_rare_features.md

 | T1 R1          | 2018 | 0.025 | 0.95 |
 | T2 R1          | 2018 | 0.475 | 0.5  |

-The same apply across Township-Ranges AND years.
+The same applies across Township-Ranges AND years.
 E.g. for the below dataframe

 | TOWNSHIP_RANGE | YEAR | A     | B     | C    |
 |----------------|------|-------|-------|------|